 /quote services IDENTIFY password

 Finally, remember these commands and do not use any other variations.
 DALnet is not going to change NickServ to another name.
-If you are in doubt about this, you can always ask in one of the DALnet help channels such as #DALnetHelp, #Help or #IRCHelp.
+If you are in doubt about this, you can always ask in #Help or #OperHelp.

 As with NickServ, the standard way to identify to ChanServ would be: